poisondminds/firebase-db-wrapper-swift/README.md

 # firebase-db-wrapper-swift
 An easy-to-use object wrapper for Firebase's Realtime Database

-## Usage
-Subclass `FIRModel` to make your models serialize & deserialize from objects returned directly from your Firebase Realtime Database.
 For demonstration purposes, we'll use the database structure defined below, comprised of murals & artists:

 ```json
 {